 With that in mind, let’s dive into a few other strategies to help the next time you sub in a math class.

 It’s important to exude an aura of confidence when teaching your own class, and this is still true when you’re filling in for another teacher.
-When you’re subbing in a math classroom, it’s of course much easier to feel confident if math education is in your wheelhouse, but even if it’s not, there’s no need to discount your knowledge to your students.
-Avoid making comments like, “I’m not a math person,” and instead project calm and confidence.
+When you’re subbing in a math classroom, it can be much easier to feel confident if math education is in your wheelhouse, but even if it’s not, there’s no need to discount your knowledge to your students.
+Avoid making comments like, “I’m not a math person,” and instead project confidence and competence.

 If you’re not quite comfortable explaining the “whys and hows” of math concepts, another helpful tip is to understand that your role is that of a facilitator or guide, not the source of all answers.
-There’s a good chance that a student might have a question for which you don’t have an immediate answer… in fact, you should expect it!
-Read on for how best to handle this.
+There’s a good chance that a student might have a question for which you don’t have an immediate answer — in fact, you should expect it!
+It’s okay to not know everything so just be honest!

 As you would for any substitute assignment, get there early so you have time to prepare.
 Get a sense for the flow of the lesson and whether you’ve been asked to introduce any new material.
 Remember that the full-time teacher knows that you might not be an expert on the subject!
 See whether students are supposed to work on assignments together or on their own.